 Downstairs, bus companies, representing large and small bus lines that cover all routes in Uruguay, are selling tickets and loading luggage and passengers.

 Upstairs, there is a mall with shopping, places to eat, and entertainment.
 At a place where people from all over the country come and go and have time and money, what better place to put a mall?

 Christmas is here and instead of Santa’s elves, we have cute little cows.

-From here, I am going to Salto, a city famous for hot mineral springs and the perfect travel doctor’s prescription for a weary traveler.
+From Three Crosses, I am headed for Salto, a city famous for hot mineral springs and the perfect travel doctor’s prescription for a weary traveler.

 Warming up in hot mineral baths is something even the ancient Romans did after a long year of subjugating and taxing their neighbors.